lowlighter/metrics/README.md

 #### 🏦 Organizations memberships

-By default, the `community` section only counts public organizations memberships.
+By default, the `community` section only counts public organization memberships.
 You can change your membership visibility in the `People` tab of your organization:

 ![Publish organization membership](.github/readme/imgs/setup_public_membership_org.png)

-To include private organizations memberships, you'll need to add the `read:org` scope to your personal token.
+To include private organization memberships, you'll need to add the `read:org` scope to your personal token.

 ![Add read:org scope to personal token](.github/readme/imgs/setup_token_org_read_scope.png)